samanthachiuu/README.md/README.md

 # MYSchedule
 ## DH150 UX Design, Samantha Chiu

-## What is MYSchedule?
+## Introduction: What is MYSchedule?
-What is the project about?
-The motivation of the project and possible contribution.
-(2-3 sentences) This project involves the mobile app user experience design for the community with the similar aesthetical taste...

-In this project, I will propose a novel
+In this project, I will propose a ux design of a mobile app to enhance the aestetic and convenience experience of the scheduling community.
+The motivation of the project is to better manage our time as busy individuals going through our day.
+I will offer the accessibility and satisfactory of the user experience by creating 3 features I want to improve within this community and prototypes of how I will improve it.

 ## Design statement:

-What is the issue and Why do you think it is important to resolve that issue by your project?
-What is your contribution to the community?
+Finding time to do everything you have to do in a day can be difficult when you do not have anything to note it down on.
+One of the biggest issues as students is that we never plan when we should do our homework and only know when the homework is due.
+Another issue is that we tend to overschedule ourselves and end up having to skip out on things because you did not know you over booked.
+Lastly, students want to hang out with their friends but people usually take forever to reply.
+My app, MYSchedule, will be able to resolve all of these issues by my project because I will be addressing each issue with a solution.
+MYSchedule tends to help other people with managing their time and going through their day more efficiently and productively.

-## Competitor analysis [assignment01 & 02]:
+## Competitor analysis [Heuristic Evaluation]:
 I chose to focus on two different communities . [read more...](https://github.com/samanthachiuu/DH150-Assignment1/blob/master/README.md)